bicho19/feather-client-flutter/README.md

 ## Usage example

-The Feather package must be initialized with your project's API key, available on the [Feather Dashboard](https://feather.id/dashboard).
-Include the API key when you use the plugin.
+The Feather plugin must be initialized with your project's API key, available on the [Feather Dashboard](https://feather.id/dashboard).

 Add the following imports to your Dart code:
 ```dart